 To submit your abstract, log onto the MTS website member dashboard using your membership credentials or create an account, then click here to upload an abstract.

-DEADLINE FOR ABSTRACT SUBMISSION IS FEBRUARY 28, 2020
+DEADLINE FOR ABSTRACT SUBMISSION EXTENDED TO MARCH 6, 2020

 An abstract of 200 to 500 words in should be uploaded via the workshop web page by this date and may include one or two illustrations or photo images.
 Your contribution should be of technical, not promotional nature.
 Abstracts are to be received by this date to be considered.
 Authors will be notified of abstract status shortly after receipt.